Equity Deal Mechanics

 PAID's tier-based fee structure rewards long-term commitment with dramatically reduced costs compared to traditional investment funds.

-Traditional funds typically charge 2% management fee plus 20% carry.
-PAID Diamond tier charges 0% management fee and 0% carry, meaning you keep 100% of gains.
+Traditional funds typically charge 20% carry fee.
+PAID Diamond tier charges 0% carry, meaning you keep 100% of potential gains.

 Tier